Ryuk4/Moduwat/README.md

 ## ToDoList
-OK graph title as plant name instead of sensor number watering activation needs to be recorded:
+OK graph title as plant name instead of sensor number watering activation needs to be recorded: OK
     -change database structure of plants OK
     -add recording in the poll data thread OK
-    -add watering activation in json data as /activation+sensor_id -add watering activation in graph data displayed correction to be made for speed reading when automatic watering (not activated RN) activation threshold needs to be recorded:
+    -add watering activation in json data as /activation+sensor_id OK -add watering activation in graph data displayed OK

+correction to be made for speed reading when automatic watering (not activated RN)

+activation threshold needs to be recorded: OK
     -change database structure of plants OK
     -add recording in the poll data thread OK
-    -add watering threshold in json data as /threshold+sensor_id -add watering threshold in graph data displayed as plotband log file needs to be implemented timeslots for the week need to be implemented:
+    -add watering threshold in json data as /threshold+sensor_id OK -add watering threshold in graph data displayed as plotband OK

+log file needs to be implemented

+timeslots for the week need to be implemented:
-    -change table structure
+    -change table structure OK
-    -change database structure of timeslots
+    -change database structure of timeslots OK
-    -change handling of time
+    -change handling of time : show week recap with weeks list and savetheweek button and days as buttons
+    - show days with start stop to be edited as is now
+    - open daily_timeslot with day argument
     -add detection of day of the week

 different weekly timeslots need to be implemented (vacation, workweek etc...):